+Analysis.
+In AC 2019-2020 the target was met.
 In 2019-2020, the target of 90% was met and exceeded as 100% of students successfully defended their portfolio according to rubric standards, thus demonstrating that students used foundational knowledge of the field and professional ethical principles and practice standards to inform education practice, engaged in lifelong learning, advanced the profession, and performed leadership responsibilities.
 These outcomes resulted from faculty providing extensive, quality feedback in the coursework and academic activities leading up to this capstone experience where they demonstrated the aggregation of their knowledge and skills.
 With the objective of supporting future students and increasing the quality of student work, EDL faculty ensured the incorporation of NELP standards in all classes.
-Faculty analyzed the current rubric used in this course to ensure that it reflects the NELP standards, as well.
+Faculty analyzed the current rubric used in this course to ensure that it also reflects the NELP standards.